-- You are a former bargaining unit employee of Northern New England Telephone Company (or any successor thereto) (each such company, a "Participating Affiliate") who was represented by IBEW Local 2320, 2326 or 2327 while employed. - You terminate employment with the Company and all affiliates on or after August 10, 2018 but no later than June 30, 2021. - You are eligible for and actually commence your pension benefit under the FairPoint Communications Northern New England Pension Plan for Represented Employees immediately upon terminating employment (i.e., as of the first day of the month following the month in which you terminate employment).
+- You are a former bargaining unit employee of a Participating Affiliate\ and you were represented by IBEW Locals 2320, 2326 or 2327 or CWA Local 1400 while employed. - \Participating Affiliates in this Program are: (1) Northern New England Telephone Operations LLC, (2) FairPoint Logistics, Inc. and (3) Telephone Operating Company of Vermont LLC. - You terminated employment with the Company and all affiliates on or after February 22, 2015 but no later than August 22, 2017. - You were at least age 55 (but not 65 or older) upon terminating employment. - You were eligible for and actually commenced your pension benefit under the FairPoint Communications Northern New England Pension Plan for Represented Employees immediately upon terminating employment (i.e., as of the first day of the month following the month in which you terminated employment). - You are enrolled in medical coverage that you and/or your Spouse are required to pay in whole or in part.

-IMPORTANT NOTE: No former employee of the Company or any affiliate can become an Eligible Union Retiree after June 30, 2021.
+IMPORTANT NOTE: No former employee of the Company or any affiliate can become an Eligible Union Retiree after August 22, 2017.